oo

 Batch client extensions provide data entities to your Liferay instance, such as object definitions or workflow definitions.
 Create batch client extensions by exporting data via the batch engine framework.

-See Batch Client Extensions for more information on this specific type.
+See Importing and Exporting Data for more information on this specific type.